zakarialaoui10/ziko-tgl/docs/content/reference/renderers/SceneGl.md

  ## Inherited Methodes

- The SceneGl element inherits methods from ZikoUIElement, which allow for effective manipulation and interaction with the elements within the scene.
+ The SceneGl element inherits methods from UIElement, which allow for effective manipulation and interaction with the elements within the scene.
 Here’s a closer look at these inherited methods:

   ### Object Manipulation